Alcohol and anxiety - what is the connection?

 Dr Wayne Kampers, consultant psychiatrist at Priory Hospital Roehampton, has outlined the short and long-term effects of alcohol on anxiety.
 He has also looked at the treatment and support options that are available to someone who has anxiety and believes that they have a drinking problem or an alcohol addiction.

-Initially alcohol can reduce your fears, lower your stress levels and take your mind off any troubles.
+When it comes to alcohol and anxiety, alcohol may initially reduce your fears, lower your stress levels and take your mind off any troubles.
 However, drinking alcohol, especially heavily and over a long period of time, can increase your anxiety by reducing your levels of serotonin and other brain chemicals, which are already low in anxious and depressed people.

 If you have been drinking alcohol - particularly in excess – this can lead to increased anxiety the next day.